Find out more about applying to join Team BCHC.

 For further details on the main responsibilities, please see the attached job description and person specification.

-All services are provided by teams of clinical professionals and support staff who aim to provide personalised, integrated services that best meet the needs of individual patients and their careers and assist them in managing their physical, cognitive, emotional and social disabilities.
+All services are provided by teams of clinical professionals and support staff who aim to provide personalised, integrated services that best meet the needs of individual patients and their carers and assist them in managing their physical, cognitive, emotional and social disabilities.

-For further information please contact Ruth Banner, Clinical Specialist OT on 0121-4666-6590.
+For further information please contact Ruth Banner Clinical Specialist OT on 0121-4666-6590.

 Person specification